-Exercise.
-That’s what people expect you to do, but don’t tell you how to fit it in your busy schedule.
+Exercising is something that people expect you to do, but don’t tell you how to fit it in your busy schedule.
 Between work, kids, and (possibly) even school, it is hard to find time to get in any exercise for most people.
-That includes myself.
 Where do most people find the time to get in exercise?
 While I may be in the health industry and work to help people lose weight, I struggle to get up and do any exercise while at work because I sit behind a desk all day.
 9 hours of my daily life goes to sitting down.
 That’s a lot of time.
-Don’t get me wrong, I get up and go walk around, but that isn’t enough for me AND it isn’t enough activity for anyone.

 Times that are best to exercise during your workday can be when you have caught up on all of your work or if you get two fifteen minute breaks plus a lunch.
-You can use the fifteen minute breaks to do some of the following exercises or take 30 minutes of your lunch and go exercise.
-Most places have a gym close by if you don’t want to exercise at your desk and that will give you the chance to get your workout in without ever having to wake up super early or really late at night.
+You can use the fifteen minute breaks to do some of the following exercises or take 30 minutes of your lunch and go exercise if you have an hour long lunch.
+Most places have a gym close by if you don’t want to exercise at your desk and that will give you the chance to get your workout in without ever having to wake up super early or exercise really late at night.

 Desk Push-up: This may seem like it is a waste of time, but it can really help get you moving, especially if you are limited on space in your work area.
 You are still at an angle when you are doing the push-up, but it helps build the muscles in your arms and back.
 Do two sets of 10 to start off or fit it in when you have a break.